 A great way to meet locals and learn more about the area is by stopping into local farms.
 Darthia Farms offers organic produce and eggs, homemade preserves, salsa and seasonings, and hand-woven goods and wool from local artisans.
 The Hatch Knoll Farm in Jonesboro offers goat’s cheese, and goat milk-based soaps, and you can even stay on the property by glamping in yurts and tents.

 There aren’t many sand beaches in this part of Maine, but if you are craving a beach day, drive out to Roque Bluffs State Park near Jonesboro.
 This sandy cove is just what you need to cool off in the ocean waters.
 Locals also recommend Jasper Beach, but that will be more pebbles so bring your water socks or shoes.

 Where to Stay Near Acadia National Park

-If you want to stay outside of the Acadia National Park campgrounds or the hotels in the Bar Harbor area, I have two recommendations:
+If you want to stay outside of the Acadia National Park campgrounds or the hotels in the Bar Harbor area (one of the best places to visit in Maine), I have two recommendations:

 Terramor Outdoor Resort

 If you prefer glamping to camping, there are quite a few options in the area but my pick would be Terramor, a new luxury glamping resort about 15 minutes outside of the park and Bar Harbor.
 The gorgeous lodge offers breakfast and dinner, with grab-and-go options for lunch.
 On-site guests have use of the heated pool and hot tub, BBQ grills and picnic tables, an outdoor pavilion, lawn games, and free firewood.